tomi/vscode-jsconfig.json/README.md

 ## Create jsconfig.json - Visual Studio Code extension

-Visual Studio Code has ES6 support, but requires it to be turned on from compiler options defined in jsconfig.json.
+Javascript compiler options can be defined in jsconfig.json.
 This extension provides an easy way to create the jsconfig.json file.

 ## Installation